 1. Impacts of anthropogenic disturbance and landscape change on animal movement.

-2. Managing the interactive effects of fire and invasive predators on mammal populations.
+2. Managing the interactive effects of fire and invasive predators on native fauna.

 3. Mechanisms and consequences of habitat degradation in agricultural landscapes.